 46191 Westlake Dr, Suite#202, Sterling, VA 20165

 The Digital HIE team has rich experience in understanding your business needs and guiding you in the right direction regarding your Information Technology needs.
 It’s the minds who bring your product and services to life.
-Our team can bring the experience using reliable IT Tools and support to make your business successful.
-Digital HIE has been on a mission to change the face of IT by being a true, trusted partner for growing businesses.
-We do this by providing a blend of on-site, offshore, and remote-managed IT Services that put all of your IT needs under one umbrella.
-We protect you from IT challenges on a daily basis.
+Our team can get the experience using reliable IT Tools and support to make your business successful.
+Digital HIE has been on a mission to change the face of IT by being a trustworthy, trusted partner for growing companies.
+We do this by providing a blend of on-site, offshore, and remote-managed IT Services that put all your IT needs under one umbrella.
+We protect you from IT challenges daily.

 Healthcare environment where fitness trackers, patient apps, hospital systems, pharmacy software, and lab tools effortlessly exchange data.
 In this imagined world, any concerned party from patient to physician to medical researcher can instantly access corresponding files via smartphones.